NbAiLab/notram/README_draft.md

 | How to finetune a classification model (advanced)| <a href="https://colab.research.google.com/gist/peregilk/3c5e838f365ab76523ba82ac595e2fcc/nbailab-finetuning-and-evaluating-a-bert-model-for-classification.ipynb" target="_blank"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>|
 | How to finetune a NER/POS-model (advanced) | <a href="https://colab.research.google.com/gist/peregilk/6f5efea432e88199f5d68a150cef237f/-nbailab-finetuning-and-evaluating-a-bert-model-for-ner-and-pos.ipynb" target="_blank"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>|

+# Disclaimer
+_The models published in this repository are intended for a generalist purpose and are available to third parties.
+These models may have bias and/or any other undesirable distortions.
+When third parties, deploy or provide systems and/or services to other parties using any of these models (or using systems based on these models) or become users of the models, they should note that it is their responsibility to mitigate the risks arising from their use and, in any event, to comply with applicable regulations, including regulations regarding the use of artificial intelligence.
+In no event shall the owner of the models (The National Library of Norway) be liable for any results arising from the use made by third parties of these models._

 # Citation
 If you use our models or our corpus, please cite our article: